-- (a) Prepare site-specific participatory management plans for selected pilot sites, emphasizing multiple-use objectives where applicable, using a process that facilitates dialogue among key stakeholders to build consensus on the problems and opportunities of community participation and action in and around the selected sites. - (b) Undertake baseline assessments on the status and trends of biodiversity and the related social, economic and institutional issues at each selected site. - (c) Support actions at selected sites, including: (i) baseline assessments, including flora and fauna rapid assessments, (ii) provision for key stakeholders to participate in planning and implementation of management activities, (iii) training for wetland and other protected area management staff, (iv) environmental education and public awareness programs, including schools programs, flora and fauna field guides, etc., (v) activities by local communities and sustainable livelihood projects aimed at generating local benefits from conservation and mitigating wetland and other protected area threats, (vi) support for boundary setting and demarcation, basic facilities, equipment and on-the-job training for protected area staff, (vii) sensitization of guards and other staff to local social and economic issues.
+(a) Prepare site-specific participatory management plans for selected pilot sites, emphasizing multiple-use objectives where applicable, using a process that

+- (b) Undertake baseline assessments on the status and trends of biodiversity and the related social, economic and institutional issues at each selected site. - (c) Support actions at selected sites, including: (i) baseline assessments, including flora and fauna rapid assessments, (ii) provision for key stakeholders to participate in planning and implementation of management activities, (iii) training for wetland and other protected area management staff, (iv) environmental education and public awareness programs, including schools programs, flora and fauna field guides, etc., (v) activities by local communities and sustainable livelihood projects aimed at generating local benefits from conservation and mitigating wetland and other protected area threats, (vi) support for boundary setting and demarcation, basic facilities, equipment and on-the-job training for protected area staff, (vii) sensitization of guards and other staff to local social and economic issues.